mmatczuk/go-http-tunnel/README.md

 ## Benchmark

-h2tun is benchmarked against [koding tunnel](https://github.com/koding/tunnel). h2tun proves to be more more stable, it can handle greater throughput with better latencies.
+h2tun is benchmarked against [koding tunnel](https://github.com/koding/tunnel). h2tun proves to be more stable, it can handle greater throughput with better latencies.
 [See benchmark report](benchmark/report/README.md) for more details.